Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 Streaming interface for Filters
 -------------------------------

-| Streaming interfaces are now supported by all FIRs.
+Streaming interfaces are now supported by all FIRs.
+Streaming interfaces are based on 32-bit AXI4-Stream and offer throughput of upto 32 Gbps (based on 1 GHz AIE) per stream used.

-| When ``TP_API = 1`` the FIR will have stream API input and output ports, allowing greater interoperability and flexibility in placement of the design.
+When ``TP_API = 1`` the FIR will have stream API input and output ports, allowing greater interoperability and flexibility in placement of the design.
-| Streaming interfaces may be configured to connect a single or dual stream inputs (driven by ``TP_DUAL_IP``) or one or two stream outputs (driven by ``TP_NUM_OUTPUTS``).
+Streaming interfaces may be configured to connect a single or dual stream inputs (driven by ``TP_DUAL_IP``) or one or two stream outputs (driven by ``TP_NUM_OUTPUTS``).

-| In general, stream based filters have lower latency than window API filters.
+In general, stream based filters require less ot no data buffering and therefore have lesser memory requirements and lower latency than window API filters.

+**Asymmetric FIRs**

-| Asymmetric FIRs (single-rate, as well as rate-changing FIRs) will use input and output streams directly, hence offering very low latency.
+Asymmetric FIRs (single-rate, as well as rate-changing FIRs) will use input and output streams directly.
+As a result, there is no need for input/output buffering, hence Asymmetric FIRs offer offer very low latency and very low memory footprint.
+In addition, due to the lack of memory requirements, such designs may operate on very large number of samples within each kernel iteration (``TP_INPUT_WINDOW_VSIZE`` is limited to ``2^31 - 1``  achieving maximum performance and maximum throughput.

-| For example, a single-rate asymmetric FIR with a single kernel (``TP_CASC_LEN = 1``) offers latency as low as tens of nanoseconds (the exact figure depends on FIR length and data/coeff data type).
+For example, a single kernel (``TP_CASC_LEN = 1``), 16 tap single-rate asymmetric FIR, using ``cint16`` data with frame size of `25600` and ``int16`` coefficients, is offering throughput of `998 MSPS` (based on 1 GHz AIE clock) and latency as low as tens of nanoseconds.

+**Hybrid Streaming interface for Symmetric and Half-band FIRs in non-SSR mode**

-| When operating in a non-SSR mode, i.e. ``TP_SSR``, ``TP_PARA_INTERP_POLY`` and ``TP_PARA_DECI_POLY`` are all set to 1, symmetric FIRs including half-band FIRs, cannot take full advantage of input streams.
+Symmetric FIRs including half-band FIRs, cannot take full advantage of input streams, when operating in a non-SSR mode, i.e. ``TP_SSR``, ``TP_PARA_INTERP_POLY`` and ``TP_PARA_DECI_POLY`` are all set to 1.
-| Instead, input stream will be converted to window buffer and FIR kernels will operate in a windowed based architecture.
+Instead, the input stream will be converted to a window buffer and the FIR kernels will operate in a windowed based architecture.
-| Output data will be directly sed out through a stream port.
+Output data will be sent directly out through a stream port.
-| Such designs allow a more flexible connnetion and mapping onto AIE tiles.
+Such designs allow a more flexible connection and mapping onto AIE tiles.
-| Latency is halved, when compared to a window based equivalent, but is much greater than compared with an asymmetric design.
+Latency is reduced, when compared to a window based equivalent, but is much greater than compared with an asymmetric design.
+Lack of an output buffer also reduces the memory requirements.

-| For example, a single-rate symmetric FIR with a 512 sample input/output window operating on ``cint16`` data with ``int16`` coefficients will need around 1.4 us before a full window of output samples is available for the consumer to read.
+For example, a 16 tap single-rate symmetric FIR with a `512` sample input/output window operating on ``cint16`` data and ``int16`` coefficients achieves throughput of `978 MSPS` (based on 1 GHz AIE clock) and will need around `1.4 us` before a full window of output samples is available for the consumer to read.

+**Symmetric and Half-band FIRs in SSR mode**

-| When operating in an SSR mode, i.e. ``TP_SSR``, ``TP_PARA_INTERP_POLY`` or ``TP_PARA_DECI_POLY`` are greater than 1, all FIRs including half-band FIRs, will be implemented based on asymmetric equivalent FIR kernel.
+When operating in an SSR mode, i.e. ``TP_SSR``, ``TP_PARA_INTERP_POLY`` or ``TP_PARA_DECI_POLY`` are greater than 1, all Symmetric and Half-band FIRs, in addition to all Asymmetric FIRs, will operate on input and output streams directly, offering very low latency and minimal memory footprint.

-| For example, a single-rate asymmetric FIR with a single kernel (``TP_CASC_LEN = 1``) offers latency as low as tens of nanoseconds (the exact figure depends on FIR length and data/coeff data type and the amount of kernels connected in series).
+For example, a 32 tap, single-rate symmetric FIR with a SSR set to 2 (``TP_SSR = 2``), using ``cint16`` data with frame size of `25600` and ``int16`` coefficients achieves throughput of `1998 MSPS` (based on 1 GHz AIE clock) and latency as low as tens of nanoseconds.

 .. _FIR_STREAM_OUTPUT: